Understanding Astroturf Solutions: A Quick Guide to 3G Turf

 Each sport has slightly different characteristics, such as ball speed, footwear, and level of wear and tear.
 You may also need to consider a shock pad layer to minimise the risk of impact injuries and reduce the shock on joints.
 This is especially true for sports like rugby, football, and hockey.
 How you intend to use the playing surface will help determine the best product for you.

-When buying artificial sports grass, you have a lot of options to consider.
+When buying artificial sports grass, you have a lot of options to consider in terms of functionality, safety, and aesthetics.
 By understanding the different types of synthetic grass on the market, you can find the right solution and create a sports surface that improves performance and safety and will last for years to come.